nameIess/Image-Tool/README.md

   - Output file name: `<original_name>_conv.<format>`
   - Shows converted file size in bytes/KB/MB
   - Does NOT auto‑open the folder
-- ✅ **Compression**: Compress images or PDFs to a target file size percentage
+    -- ✅ **Compression**: Compress images or PDFs to a target file size percentage or a fixed file size
   - Target a specific percentage of the original file size (e.g., 50%)
+  - Or, compress images to a fixed file size (e.g., 20KB, 1MB)
-  - Supports both Images and PDFs
+  - Supports both Images and PDFs for percentage; fixed size for images only
   - Output file name: `<original_name>_comp.<ext>`
 - ✅ **Quoted/Absolute Path Support**: Paste full paths with or without quotes; the script Normalizes them
 - ✅ **Multiple Format Support**: